 The Restorative Yoga poses may be offered as an alternative to regular asanas, when one is low in energy, during times of mental or physical stress, as well as during a time of physical illness, healing, or crisis.
 The supported poses enable one to receive the benefit of the asana without exerting muscular effort.

-- Teach a complete, balanced 90-minute Restorative Yoga class
+- Learn to teach a complete, balanced 90-minute Restorative Yoga class

-- Adapt the basic poses for shorter classes and incorporate restorative poses into regular Hatha Yoga classes and practices
+- Learn how to adapt the basic poses for shorter classes and how to incorporate restorative poses into regular Hatha Yoga classes and practices

-- Instruct, modify, and adjust poses for individual needs
+- Learn to instruct, modify, and adjust poses for individual needs

-- Create a safe, relaxing one-on-one restorative session
+- Learn to create a safe, relaxing one-on-one restorative session

 - Practice stress management with Restorative Yoga

-- Safely and effectively use props: what props to use, when to use them, care, and storage
+- Discover how to use props: what props to use, when to use them, care, and storage

-- Teach restorative Yoga Nidra (supported relaxation poses)
+- Learn to teach Restorative Yoga Nidra (supported relaxation poses)

-- Incorporate other healing aspects of Yoga into your practice
+- Explore other healing aspects of Yoga practice

 - Develop a personal Restorative Yoga practice